-With a creamy eggplant base, tahini, garlic, lemon, herbs and spices, this roasted eggplant dip is delicious, jam-packed with goodness and so tasty with chips and veggies alike!
+With yummy ingredients (such as eggplant, tahini, garlic, lemon, herbs and spices), this roasted eggplant dip is jam-packed with flavour.
+It pairs wonderfully with with chips and veggies alike.

 Today I’m sharing a veggie dip that will be perfect for weekend eats: roasted eggplant dip!

-It’s basically roasted eggplant with some other goodies that can be enjoyed with veggies or your chips.
+Such a yummy snack, roasted eggplant dip is basically roasted eggplant with some other goodies that can be enjoyed with veggies or chips.

 Vegetable dips are devoured quite often in our home.
 We regularly enjoy green goddess hummus and beet cashew dip.
 If you enjoy those types of dips as much as we do, chances are you’ll love this roasted eggplant dip too!